11 Best Email Marketing Software Options for Small Businesses

 I think this is an important area to touch on because many people often feel torn as to which one is a better experience.

-MailChimp is, without question, the bigger email marketing solution and that is most certainly a benefit with email providers.
+MailChimp is, without question, the more well-established solution.
+That is most certainly a benefit.
 But AWeber is certainly no slouch.

 Deciding between AWeber’s newsletter editors or automation processes comes down to preferences and what you end up used to.
 That said, here are a couple of significant differences to consider: